Bloodbat/SanguineMutants/README.md

 ## Nodi

 Based on Mutable Instruments Braids and Southpole's CornrowsX.
-Exposes every control, some unavailable in other ports.
+Exposes every control, some unavailable in other ports, and is fully polyphonic.

 ## Velamina